Mixer Deployment Overview

 - Special configuration of the Non-mixer node images

 - A custom mixer node image with

 The Red5 Pro mixer testbed examples use the

-live webapp on the non-mixer nodes, which is used for publishing all live streams (including composite ones), and a Node.js server which handles the creation and management of compositions.
+live webapp on the non-mixer nodes, which is used for publishing all live streams (including composite ones), and a Node.js server that helps with the management of compositions.
 The

 live webapp has been extended to call a configurable webhook endpoint every time a stream is published or unpublished.
-The webhook endpoint is provided by the Node.js server, which uses the information to manage an active streams list.
+The webhook endpoint targets the backend webhook server to manage an active streams list.
 This streams list is provided to a grid moderator through a WebSocket connection between the Node.js server and the mixer testbeds used by the moderator.
-In this way the moderator can see which streams are live and add any of those to a composition.
+In this way, the moderator can see which streams are live and add any of those to a composition.

 The basic flow of communication in an autoscale cluster which includes the mixer node type: